 Isn’t that name just too cute?
-It was my first needlepoint shop and I started going there in 1980.
+It was my first needlepoint shop and I started going there in 1970, shortly before I turned 14.
 The shop was in Wexford, PA (Pine Township), right next to Wexford Antiques.
-Looking like a little 40′s cottage on the outside, it had 4 rooms and was, I think, the Wexford Post Office.
+Looking like a little 40’s cottage on the outside, it had 4 rooms and was, I think, the Wexford Post Office.
+The last time I was by there, decades ago, it was a deli.
+The antique store is still there I think, although Wexford is firmly in suburbia now and no longer the “ruburb” (rural suburb) of my childhood and youth.

 I bought my first kit there.
 They taught me how to make my first textured stitch (Encroached Gobelin) and encouraged my designing efforts.
 I also bought my first Bargello book there.
 Long after I left Pittsburgh, I would visit the shop whenever I went home.
 It’s long gone, but it will always be dear to me.